joeappleton18/web-dev-2022-notes/sessions/week_8/README.md

 ## Sign up new users

 Ok, so we are now ready to authenticate users.
 The first thing we need to do is enable an authentication method within our firebase project.
-Simply click authentication in the righthand side menu, and, for now, enable email authentication.
+First, simply click authentication in the righthand side menu, and, for now, enable email authentication.
 That's it, we are now ready to authenticate and register users to our application.
+Next, enable google authentication.
+Finally, follow the video below to enable facebook authentication:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/9ztk1hKmcI0" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Recall that we have initiated firebase within our app component.
 Once initiated, the`firebase` object will contain all of our authentication methods.
 These methods are returned by running an `auth()` method.
 For instance, we can do this: